Hong Kong Disneyland: World of Frozen

 A land behind Fantasyland hosts two rides themed to the movie Frozen.
 World of Frozen is set in the fictional Kingdom of Arendelle.
 The land features two rides, a dark ride similar to Frozen Ever After at EPCOT, and a sleigh-style family rollercoaster, called Wandering Oaken's Sliding Sleighs.

-"Playhouse in the Woods" is a live interactive show based on the film Frozen II in World of Frozen at Hong Kong Disneyland.
+"Playhouse in the Woods" is a live interactive show based on the film Frozen 2.
 It was originally set to open in 2020, but the opening date was delayed to 20 November 2023, due to the COVID-19 pandemic.

 Stark Expo

 On 22 November 2016, it was announced that Tomorrowland would be partly transformed into a Marvel-themed area, as part of a massive six year expansion plan.
 The first ever Marvel attraction in a Disney theme park, The Iron Man Experience, opened on 11 January 2017 in an area previously envisioned for a Star Tours-type attraction.
 The replacement of Buzz Lightyear Astro Blasters by an attraction featuring Ant-Man and The Wasp, named "Ant-Man and The Wasp: Nano Battle!" for 2019 and the construction, on the former Autopia site, of a major E ticket attraction, "Avengers Quinjet", based on the Avengers franchise, which was originally set to be completed by 2024.
-However, at D23 2024 on 10 August 2024, it was cancelled to make way for a new unnamed Spider-Man attraction.
+At D23 2024 on 10 August 2024, the Avengers Quinjet ride was cancelled to make way for a new unnamed Spider-Man attraction.

-On 25 February 2025, Hong Kong Disneyland has confirmed that an expansion is still in the works.
-At D23: The Ultimate Disney Fan Event last year, they announced the introduction of a new Spider-Man attraction.
-The Marvel area is positioned adjacent to Tomorrowland.